JoelBosch90/chat/README.md

 ## Set up your local environment variables.
-The server side of this service will require a few environment variables to be set with local access credentials.
+The server side of this service will require a few environment variables.
 You should set these settings in a `.env` file in the main project directory (the one that has the docker-compose.yml files).
 This file should be in your `.gitignore` because it should not end up in the repository, because it contains exclusively local settings.
-The service expects the following environment variables:
+The service expects the following environment
+variables:

 CLIENT_URL
  - Description:           The location where the client can be found.